What we offer in our Secondary programme

-- Cambridge International GCSEs (General Certificate of Secondary Education) and Spanish ESO certification (Educación Secundaria Obligatoria)
+- Cambridge International GCSEs (General Certificate of Secondary Education), prestigious and internationally recognised qualifications with internationally anchored curriculum content, and Spanish ESO certification (Educación Secundaria Obligatoria)

 - Sustained teaching and learning in English with classes for Spanish, Catalan and German

 - Small class sizes.
 Lessons delivered in purpose-built, fully equipped classrooms

 - Annual international trips which are tailored to support the curriculum content